Myhael76/wm-on-aws-ecs-01/README.md

 - Added ECS capacity provider and a hello-world task definition.
 - Added a service according to definition.
 It should fail because it can't pull the image.
 I'd like to see the output in the CloudWatch logs
   - Got it, it required a bit of navigation
+- Have an error after adding the internet gateway: log group is not accessible.
+I need to see what permission is missing.
+- Spent time understanding permissions.
+Now containers are sending towards the correct log group, but they can't create the log stream